Getting Started with Kavi Software

 F

-- fail silently
+fail silently

-The ability to post to a mailing lists is often restricted depending on the sender's list user level, and email from addresses that are not on the list of those who are allowed to post may be rejected.
+The ability to post to a mailing list is often restricted depending on the sender's list user level, and email from addresses that are not on the list of those who are allowed to post may be rejected.
 When an email is rejected, the system deletes the email without notifying the sender or mailing list administrators, so the email is said to fail silently.

-- flame
+flame

 See Also netiquette, newbie.

-- F-Prot
+F-Prot

 Antivirus software from Frisk Software International.
-For more information, visit the Frisk web site.
+For more information, visit the Frisk website.

-- full header, email header
+full header, email header

 A full header contains metadata about the email, similar to the information on a real-world envelope used to send hardcopy mail via the postal service.
 Full headers include both message headers and envelope headers.
 The message header is usually displayed when viewing an email, and contains familiar fields such as 'To:', 'From:', 'Date:' and 'Subject:' fields.
 Envelope header information is usually hidden by the MUA, and is visible only when viewing the email source or email properties.
 It includes fields such as the 'Return-Path', 'Reply-To', timestamps and other information added by mail servers during each leg of the transfer process.
 This information is used when troubleshooting email delivery issues.